 top of page

-Pollinators like bees and butterflies are vital for healthy ecosystems and food production.
+Pollinators such as bees and butterflies are crucial for healthy ecosystems and food production.
 In fact, around 75% of global crops depend on pollination.
-With their populations declining due to habitat loss, pesticide use, and weather modification, creating pollinator-friendly gardens is more important than ever.
-Permaculture offers a natural, sustainable way to design thriving spaces that attract and support these essential creatures.
+Unfortunately, their populations are declining due to habitat loss, pesticide use, and climate changes.
+For this reason, creating pollinator-friendly gardens has become increasingly important.

-Here’s how to create a haven for bees and butterflies in your permaculture garden.
+Permaculture offers a natural and sustainable way to design thriving spaces that attract and support these essential creatures.
+Below, we outline how to create a haven for bees and butterflies in your permaculture garden.

 James "the bee man" next to a bee

-1. Understanding the Role of Pollinators
+Understanding the Role of Pollinators

 Close up on a bee collecting pollen